CJGlitter/CJGlitter/README.md

 As a huge fan of gaming, I spend much of my free time playing games when I'm not continuing my education.
 I currently game most on PS5 but the Switch and Xbox are close behind.

-My next goal in my career is to become a full time web developer.
-I'm currently most familiar in Ruby and Javascript but I'm always open to learning new things and my next big undertaking is planned to be learning C++.
+I'm currently most familiar with Ruby and Javascript but I'm always open to learning new things and my next undertaking is planned to be learning C++.

 ## Employment
 While I am happily employed and not actively looking for new positions, _opportunity is not a lengthy visitor_—I'm always open to hearing about new exciting opportunities..